Post-Graduate Steering Committee

 Hannah Blythe is an ESRC-funded PhD student in Cambridge History Faculty, co-supervised by Peter Mandler, Cambridge University, and Sarah Marks, Birkbeck.
 Hannah’s PhD thesis examines British community-based mental health charities between 1879 and 1939, and she is more broadly interested in using the mental health humanities to examine recovery and psychotherapy.
 Prior to her PhD studies, Hannah worked in policy and research in the charity and local government sectors.
 She holds an MA in Health Humanities from UCL and a BA in History from Durham University.

-Kiara Wickremasinghe is a second-year PhD candidate in Social Anthropology at SOAS University of London.
+Kiara Wickremasinghe is a PhD candidate in Social Anthropology at SOAS University of London.
 She holds a Bloomsbury Colleges PhD Studentship and is supervised by Prof David Mosse (SOAS) and Dr Sarah Marks (Birkbeck).
 Her PhD is part of a broader ESRC-funded Anthropological Study of Peer-Supported Open Dialogue which follows an NHS randomised controlled trial seeking to implement a social network approach to psychiatric crisis care.
 Previously, Kiara read for a BA in Geography at the University of Cambridge (2016) and an MA in Music in Development at SOAS University of London (2017).